Omar Khorshid (عمر خورشيد) – Rhythms From The Orient (1974)

-The style is often considered the classical style of belly dance, although that term historically referred to the ghawazi style, and today covers a much wider range of Middle Eastern dance as well as Western styles developed from them.
-Today the country is considered a international center of the art.
+The style is often considered the classical style of belly dance, although that term historically referred to the Ghawazi style, and today covers a much wider range of Middle Eastern dance as well as Western styles developed from them.
+Today the country is considered an international center of the art.

 Let’s go to our artist: